 Our Skills Training programs offer behavioral support to children, tweens and teens utilizing experiential approaches in natural settings.
 We aim to improve skills for those with mental health disorders, behavioral challenges, or developmental disabilities and specialize in individuals who struggle with symptoms related to ADHD and high functioning neurodivergent (ASD) diagnoses.
 Our Skills Training programs are usually delivered in a group format, allowing participants a wide range of benefits, including boosting confidence and establishing a sense of understanding within a peer group.
-OIT can also support individuals who do not identify with an ADHD or ASD diagnosis by offering adjunct support, which operates as a component of a combined treatment model while under the primary care of a participants mental healthcare provider.
+OIT also supports individuals who do not identify with an ADHD or ASD diagnosis and in addition, can offer adjunct support as a component of a combined treatment model if already under the care of a mental healthcare provider outside of the OIT agency.
 In this case, a referral from the primary mental health care provider is required.

 Occupational Therapy Programs

 Coming soon to Outdoor Integrative Therapies is our nature-based and equine-facilitated Occupational Therapy programs, which focuses on helping children, tween and teens who experience greater challenges in physical, sensory or cognitive disabilities be as independent as possible in all areas of their lives.
 Supports will be offered in an individual and/or group setting.

 Our outdoor approach to OT helps facilitate more confidence, coordination and connection to friends and nature.
 All of our programs take place on a farm with horses, chickens, goats and more!

 We Can Help Make Gains In The Following Areas